 The analysis finds that:

-- 4 in 10 home care workers leave their role every year
+- Four in 10 home care workers leave their role every year.

-- in a 2017 survey, many council directors of adult social services had experienced home care providers ceasing to trade in the previous six months (39 per cent) or having contracts handed back (37 per cent).
+- In a 2017 survey, many council directors of adult social services had experienced home care providers ceasing to trade in the previous six months (39%) or having contracts handed back (37%).

 The findings are published as one major home care provider, Allied Healthcare, is sold and transfers many of its contracts to other providers.
 It highlights the fragile state of the sector, which supports more than 400,000 older and disabled people with daily activities such as washing, dressing and eating.